-The graph of historical sales, including a year forecast, at Mhlabatshane WTP illustrates an AADD demand of 5.5 Me/day.
-Sales peaked at 6.0 Me/day in June 2020.
+The graph of historical sales, including a year forecast, at Mhlabatshane WTP illustrates an AADD demand of 6.7 Me/day.
+Sales declined to below 4.5 Me/day for 6 months as a result of dam storage levels falling below 60% (February to March and September to December 2021).
 The projected 12-month moving average of sales from the Mhlabatshane WTP Phase 1 was limited to the assured yield of the water resource supply, viz.
-4.1 Me/day (Figure 11.58).
+4.1 Me/day (Figure 11.59).

-The current supply and associated infrastructure are deemed sufficient to supply the projected water demands.
-However, the WSA has confirmed the escalating extent of connections to new water supply zones by Ugu DM, as well as the physical water loss volumes.
+The current supply and associated infrastructure are not sufficient to continue to supply these elevated water demands.
+The WSA has confirmed the escalating extent of connections to new water supply zones by Ugu DM, as well as the physical water loss volumes.
 This is predominately due to operational and raw water supply issues being experienced in the uMzimkhulu Supply System.
 The Mhlabatshane and uMzimkhulu Systems are now interlinked.
 This has resulted in demands exceeding the yield at a 1:50 year assurance level and as a consequence there will be a higher risk of non-supply or the need for restrictions in dry years.